noahdgrant/template-python-project/README.md

 # Python Template

-This repo is a template for how I like to setup python projects
+This repository is a template for how I like to setup python projects

 ## Setup